IBM/migrate-app-to-openshift-using-ta/WIKI.md

 ![architecture](doc/source/images/architecture.png)

-1. Developer accesses IBM Transformation Advisor on IBM Cloud Pak for Application
+1. Developer accesses IBM Transformation Advisor on IBM Cloud Pak for Applications
 2. Developer downloads a custom Data Collector from Transformation Advisor
 3. Developer runs the Data Collector on the traditional WebSphere Application Server host where application (to be migrated) is running
 4. Data Collector analysis is uploaded (automatically or manually)